-Being the host
+Being the host - mindfulness tips when feeling emotional

 "The ancient Chinese used the image of the host to describe the observing, stable meditator.
 Many guests visit the host.
 Some are invited, and they tend to be kind, charming and a pleasure to entertain.
 Others are not invited: they are drunk, unruly, and eat all the food.
 Or they stand around, staring into space.